lindseypgill/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 ###### Heading 6 (H6)
 ```

-The above markdown will render like this.
+The above Markdown will render like this.

 # Heading 1 (H1)
 ## Heading 2 (H2)